 An inexpensive and effective way to upgrade a kitchen or bathroom is to install a creative backsplash design.
 Backsplashes are both utilitarian and stylish.
-Generally between 18 and 20-inches tall, a backsplash protects walls from being stained by airborne grease and food in a kitchen, and from toothpaste and cleaning chemicals in a bathroom.
+Generally, between 18 and 20-inches tall, a backsplash protects walls from being stained by airborne grease and food in a kitchen, and from toothpaste and cleaning chemicals in a bathroom.
 Here are five creative ideas for backsplashes that are unique enough to add some style to any kitchen or bathroom.

 Regular clay tile is the most popular material used for making a backsplash.
 Made from ceramic or porcelain clay, tile can be turned or cut to create different patterns and shapes in a backsplash design.
 Unfortunately, creating these shapes can require quite a bit of time and skill.
 Mosaic tiles are tiles cut into elaborate patterns and set onto a mesh sheet.

 The most unique type of backsplash is the 3D collage.
-These backsplashes are made of clear resin and allow the home owner to embed photographs and memorabilia.
+These backsplashes are made of clear resin and allow the homeowner to embed photographs and memorabilia.
 The effect is achieved by creating a plywood template of the area to be covered.
 This plywood is then surrounded by wood to make a mold.
 The resin is poured into this mold and the objects for the collage are sunk into the substance.

-Stainless Steel Tiles
+3. Stainless Steel Tiles

-Pressed Tin Tiles
+4. Pressed Tin Tiles

 Unlike stainless steel tiles, tin tiles can be presses into shapes or symbols relatively cheaply.
 These pressed tiles are great to use as accent pieces or for creating an entire backsplash.

-Mirrored tiles, such as stainless steel tiles, will show a fair amount of spotting when used in backsplash applications.
+Mirrored tiles, such as stainless steel tiles, will show a fair amount of spots when used in backsplash applications.
 It is important to note that these tiles are not just small mirrors; they are thermo-foil bonded to the surface to give them a mirror-like finish.
 The thermo-foil is a surprisingly strong material that resists cracking and chipping much better than an ordinary mirror.